View Source Luminous.Variable behaviour (luminous v1.3.2)

-A variable is defined at compile time and its values are determined at runtime.
-It also stores a current value that can be updated.
-A variable value is descriptive in that it contains a label (for display purposes) and the actual value.
+A variable is defined inside a Dashboard and its values are determined at runtime.
+The variable also stores a current value that can be updated.
+A variable value can be simple (just a value) or descriptive in that it contains a label (for display purposes) and the actual value.

 Link to this section Summary